 You don't want the plants to sprout up upside down.
 The safest placement is horizontal.
 The little seeds will know their way out & adjust accordingly.

-Even if you plant the seeds upside down, the smart plants will know & turn themselves around.
+Even if you plant the seeds upside down, the smart plants will know & re-orient themselves around.
 It just takes longer though.

 3. Put a thin layer of growing medium over